dscnitrourkela/project-avocado/README.md

 # project-avocado
-The project repository of the mobile app development for Student Counselling Program, NIT Rourkela.
+The project repository of the mobile app development for Student Counselling Program, NIT Rourkela `by Github`.